bloominstituteoftechnology/Precourse/Lesson6-JS-III/README.md

 ### .length

-Just like the String data type has a built in `.length` method, so does the array.
-In fact the array has a lot of useful built in methods (we will be discussing those in later lessons).
+Just like the String data type has a built-in `.length` method, so too does the array.
+In fact, the array has a lot of useful built-in methods which we will be discussing in later lessons.
 Just like the string `.length` counts the characters, array `.length` will return the number of items in an array:

 ```javascript
     const studentsNames = ['Dan', 'Maria', 'Sara', 'Raj'];